TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 - File name validation will run on docker to ensure the validity.

 #### Commit Guidelines
 - It is recommended to keep your changes grouped logically within individual commits.
-Contributors find it easier to review changes that are split across multiple commits.
+Contributors find it easier to understand changes that are logically spilt across multiple commits.
+Try to modify just one or two files in the same directory.
+Pull requests that span multiple directories are often rejected.
 ```
 git add file_xyz.cpp
 git commit -m "your message"